- Date : 20/07/2020

 Should I consult a professional consultant for professional tax compliance?

 It is advisable to consult a professional for professional tax compliance.
 The rules vary from state to state as well as year to year.
 Some penalties will be levied in case of noncompliance or mistakes and delays.
 Some of the fines and penalties include late filing of professional tax return, which will attract a penalty of Rs.1,000.
 A penalty of 10% will apply in case of late payment of professional tax dues.
-Penalty for not obtaining registration on time and interest on late payment can be levied up to 1.25% per month etc.
+Penalty for not obtaining registration on time and interest on late payment can be levied up to 1.25% per month on a simple interest basis.

 Your consultant will also be able to guide you regarding the composition schemes, where you can pay in advance and receive a reduction in the amount and do away with the hassle of filing for a few years.
 They would also be able to guide you regarding exemptions from the scheme in case you or any of your employees are eligible.
 Take a look at everything you must know about professional tax to understand the taxation process more comprehensively.